"Some day you'll understand...why the song that lingers...binds us together..."

 Psycho Ex-Girlfriend: Hikari, although she's more immature and overly attached than insane.
 She was Takuto's girlfriend at the time of his suicide, and comes across him while he is visible to humans for a date with Mitsuki.
 Recognizing him as Takuto, she pressures him into spending time with her, partly to make her boyfriend jealous and partly because she has yet to really let go of Takuto.

 The Rival: Madoka Wakamatsu, who is friendly with Mitsuki, but highly dislikes her Full Moon alter ego.

 Rule of Symbolism: Meroko used to wear white as Izumi's partner, but switched to black once he rejected her.
 Rubbing salt in the wound was that the black outfit was his color.

 And also, Izumi was the one who gave her the outfit that she changed to.

 Sadist Teacher: It's mentioned that Mitsuki was moved to the orphanage where she met Eichi because of abuse at the hands of a teacher at her old orphanage.
-The only example we see of this is said teacher telling Mitsuki, who is three years old at the most, that it was her fault her father died.
+The only example we see of this is said teacher telling Mitsuki, who is at most three years old at this point, that it was her fault her father died.
 Jesus.

 Screw Destiny: Part of Meroko's and Takuto's job is to stop the person or people who would prevent Mitsuki's death in the coming spring.
 In the end, they save her life themselves.